KurtDeGreeff/PS/Object-Formatting.md

 * MAML is an XML format used for PowerShell Online help Microsoft Assistance Markup Language - [MAML](https://en.wikipedia.org/wiki/Microsoft_Assistance_Markup_Language)
-* ELABORATE on this one a little.
-Types.ps1xml - This file allows you to extend objects with additional properties (aliases, etc.)
+* **Types.ps1xml** - This file allows you to extend objects with additional properties (aliases, etc.)
-* Format.ps1xml - You have four different views of each object: Table, List, Wide, Custom.
+* **Format.ps1xml** - You have four different views of each object: Table, List, Wide, Custom.
   The formatting affects only the display output.
 It doesn't affect which object properties are passed down the pipeline or how they're passed.

 WARNING: You never want to update these core files because they are signed and can cause damage.
 What we can do is use one as a template for our custom object.

-IMPORTANT: Beginning with PowerShell 6, this information is compiled into PowerShell and is no longer shipped in a Types.ps1xml file.
+**IMPORTANT:** Beginning with PowerShell 6, this information is compiled into PowerShell and is no longer shipped in a Types.ps1xml file.
 Files location: Stored in the following location: Get-ChildItem $PSHome/*type*.ps1xml

 ### How to extend objects!
 * Add-Member